clairefro/blockify/README.md

 git clone https://github.com/clairefro/blockify.git
 ```

+### Add to Chrome

-2. In Chrome, go to url: `chrome://extensions/`
+1. In Chrome, go to url: `chrome://extensions/`

-3. Click **Load unpacked** in upper left and select the cloned folder
+2. Click **Load unpacked** in upper left and select the cloned folder

 ![image](https://user-images.githubusercontent.com/9841162/102745297-7f58dd00-4310-11eb-87cd-3d0eeca0ce03.png)

-4. Now you'll see Blockify.
+3. Now you'll see Blockify.
 Make sure it is active.
 That's all!
 It will work automatically when you listen to music on [open.spotify.com](https://open.spotify.com/)

 ![image](https://user-images.githubusercontent.com/9841162/102745384-b3340280-4310-11eb-82bf-e0f10520016c.png)

+### Add to Firefox

+1. In Firefox, go to url: `about:debugging`
+2. On the left sidebar, click "This Firefox" to manage extensions
+3. "Load Temporary Add-on...", navigate to blockify folder on your computer

+NOTE: Extensions loaded this way are only installed temporarily.
+They will be removed once Firefox is closed.
+Sorry, working on distributing

 ### How do I hush the filler music???